tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 Another group to interview is the partner engineers.
 The title might differ by company &mdash; for example, "solutions engineers" or "developer relations."
 This is the group that interfaces with partners/users to help them implement the company's products.
 This group is one of the most important to have frequent communication with because they give you the closest feedback from users.

 Roles and companies vary of course, but in my experience, I rarely have direct interactions with the users.
 Instead, the partner engineers are the contact points with the users, and most feedback about users comes from the partner engineers.
-The partner engineers' familiarity with the partner's experience, friction points, and  needs gives them their primary value.
+The partner engineers' familiarity with the partner's experience, friction points, and feature needs/requests gives them their primary value.

 Partner engineers appreciate being in the loop about feature development and the documentation efforts, though they might not have much input on the documentation until you show them a draft.
 Partner engineers tend to work with existing documentation more than future documentation.
-They might be reactive (responding to current partner issues) rather than proactive (planning for future features and roadmaps).
+They might be reactive (responding to current partner issues) rather than proactive (planning for future features and roadmaps, as PMs do).

 Whether you choose to interview the partner engineers now or later depends on how much they know about the feature/API and the partner needs.
-Ideally, meet with the partner engineer who specializes in this feature ahead of time and get a better understanding of the target user and their business case.
+Ideally, meet with the partner engineer who specializes in this feature ahead of time and get a better understanding of the target users and their use cases.

 This information might be redundant with the use cases that the PM describes, but maybe not.
-The partner engineer can describe the use cases, implementation workflows, and other partner details in more depth.
+The partner engineer can describe the business cases, implementation workflows, and other partner details in more depth.
 You could, at the very least, check the information you gathered from the PM against the partner engineer's knowledge.

 Some sample questions to ask the partner engineer include the following: